erkkah/sslr/README.md

 ## Known issues

 - Since replication is done table by table, there are moments of referential inconsistency in the target database
-- As the target is meant for reading only, no triggers, constraints, et.c. except for the primary key are copied to the target
+- As the target is meant for reading only, no triggers, constraints, et.c. except for primary keys are copied to the target
-- Multi-column primary keys are not supported
 - `xmin` wrapping is not handled
 - Full table copying is not throttled